badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

     - Positively or negatively check?
     - How many checks should we have? (just-enough, don't plan ahead)
     - Basic security rules (don't give too much away in errors/response)
+6. **Working with `json` data in SQLite**
+    - The ORMS seem to make this a little tricky to work with.
+    - Do a little more research and some basic tests.
+    - Or just stick with relational data.
+    - **It seems to be easier to deal with atomic data, as in, one route for each simple model (like `/event` and `/user` and `/user/event/id` and so on)**

 ## Notes